 Have you been struggling to function and get through each day?
 Do you feel moody, flat, and unable get motivated?
 Have you lost interest in the activities you used to enjoy.
-Has your appetite or sleeping patterns changed for no reason?
+Have your appetite or sleeping patterns changed for no reason?
 If you have experienced some or all of these symptoms over an extended period of time, you may be suffering from depression.

 We have all heard of depression.
 Many of us know someone who suffers from it.
 Isn’t treatment just a matter of seeing the doctor and getting on an anti-depressant?
 Well, yes and no. Antidepressants may be effective in treating depression if the correct medication and dosage are prescribed.
 But many people are still challenged with depression even when they are taking anti-depressants.